 Do you have any suggestions to help make this app more useful?

-- Currently participants use pen and paper or spreadsheet application to record data.
+- Currently users use pen and paper or spreadsheet application to record data.

 - All users found high contrast mode is very helpful.

-- One of the participant uses an application for weather forecast and tide times which could be an opportunity for add-on features.
+- Users use an application for weather forecast and tide times which could be an opportunity for add-on features.

 - Splash screen 2 and 3 reminded users as a vacation/travel related app.